School census and workforce census

 Class sizes

-Last digit of your departmental number
+Last digit of your establishment number Selected time

-One hour after the start of morning school
+2, 3 or 6 one hour after the start of morning school

-One hour before the end of morning school
+4, 7, 8 or 9 one hour before the end of morning school

 Privacy notices